Regulations - 7. Parking Permits

 Permit owners are responsible for updating their vehicle information if they get a different vehicle, different license plate number, or temporarily drive a different vehicle to campus.
 License plate must be correct.
 Just one number or letter being incorrect or out of order could result in tickets and towing.
 Do not include any spaces or symbols.

 Only parking permits issued or authorized by KU Transportation Services are valid and will be honored.
-Handwritten notes left on a vehicle, etc, are unacceptable and will not be honored by enforcement personnel.
+Handwritten notes left on a vehicle, etc., will not be honored by enforcement personnel.

 7.1 Parking assignees may purchase only one permit per person, per academic year.
 Permits are not valid if not displayed, or if license plate is not visible from the nearest driving lane or was registered incorrectly.
 Upon payment of the scheduled fee, parking assignees must register their license plate(s) for e-permits.
 During times when the lots are being controlled, a parking permit or e-permit entitles the vehicle to park only in zones or lots designated by the permit with the exceptions noted in these regulations.